adicatur/hello-flask/README.md

 # Simple Application "Hello" with Flask
-Flask is a lightweight WSGI[https://palletsprojects.com/p/flask/] web application framework.
-This sample use python 3.
+Flask is a lightweight [WSGI](https://palletsprojects.com/p/flask/) web application framework.
+This sample uses python 3.

 # How to run
 1. Clone this project